Workflow Engine (2026): Eliminate 40 Hours/Week of Manual Work

 Example: E-Commerce Order Processing

 Consider a direct-to-consumer brand selling through multiple channels: their own website, Amazon, and wholesale partners.
-Every order requires steps.
-Checking inventory across warehouses, routing to the right fulfillment center, updating tracking info back to each sales channel, handling returns and exchanges.
+Every order takes several steps: checking inventory across warehouses, routing to the right fulfillment center, updating tracking info back to each sales channel, and handling returns and exchanges.

 Without automation, someone is spending their day on operational busywork instead of customer service and growth initiatives.
 During peak seasons, you'd need to bring on temporary staff just to keep up.